Mbell42/UCSD-CodeBootCamp-13_MVC-burgerLogger/README.md

 2020.03.28_2148 -  I added app to Heroku, connected project GitHub repository, and enabled automatic deploys.

 2020.03.28_2151 - I changed app folder structure such that the app resides in the github repository root folder.

+2020.03.28_2155 - I am now trying to track down a bug where the response for the hosted url for the app on Heroku reads 'Method Not Allowed'.